 I promised my wife I would write this blog.
 It is for her and mothers like her, who give all they have to their children only to be told by a cacophony of voices that they should do better.
 May their critics be silenced, their children bless them, and their husbands defend them.
 If we don’t, no one will.

 There are some Christian radio talk shows I stopped listening to long ago.
-They are the ones dedicated to a number of topics, but their bread and butter topic is parental advice.
-Week by week they roll out a star studded cast of guests who share clinical, experiential, and anecdotal expertise on what parents should and should not do.
+They are the ones dedicated to a number of topics, but their bread-and-butter topic is parental advice.
+Week by week, they roll out a star-studded cast of guests who share clinical, experiential, and anecdotal expertise on what parents should and should not do.
 Mothers are frequently the target audience.
-I have no doubt that what they do is helpful to some degree.
+I do not doubt that what they do is helpful to some degree.
 But I believe their efforts sometimes only create unrealistic expectations and place unbearable loads on the backs of the very ones they aim to help.
-Nothing is more irritating or unrealistic than to hear the ultra-soft spoken mother who has the Sinai-like tablets of motherhood that she wants to “share” with others (‘smash’ or ‘smother’ is more accurate).
+Nothing is more irritating or unrealistic than to hear the ultra-soft-spoken mother who has the Sinai-like tablets of motherhood that she wants to “share” with others (‘smash’ or ‘smother’ is more accurate).

 In true law-sounding fashion, they are full of “thou shall not” statements.
 The law-thumping critics of mothers may not explicitly express them in the same way I do here, but this is more or less their message.
 This is a small sampling of things I’ve heard pushed on moms over the years.
 God forgive us, but here they are: